We sat down with an industry expert to discuss how Canada’s ELD mandate will affect commercial transportation

 But the benefits go beyond safety.
 “ELDs minimize driver and motor administrative burden.
 What used to be paper is now done electronically.
 That saves time and money.”
 To quantify some of the savings, the FMCSA assumes the average driver fills out 240 records of duty status (RODS) per year.
 With an ELD, they estimate drivers can cut their logging time by 4.5 minutes per RODS—or 19 hours each year.
 In paperwork alone, this allows the FMCSA to conservatively estimate a yearly motor carrier savings of US$705 per driver.

-Before Canada’s ELD mandate came into effect on January 1, 2023, many Canadian transport companies had already anticipated the impact of this new technology.
+Before Canada’s ELD mandate came into effect, many Canadian transport companies had already anticipated the impact of this new technology.

 This estimate considers the various costs often associated with the transport industry.
 For example, a portion of the savings was derived from the safety benefits of ELDs and their impact on reducing property damage, and drastically reducing driver injuries and fatalities.

 “Of course, beyond repairs and fines, the additional cost of accidents and HOS violations is that they keep drivers from being able to do their jobs.”
 Even a minor accident will cause significant delays, and HOS violations can lead to lost time in out-of-service detention, increased truck insurance premiums and loss of freight opportunities.